-Temporary residence is renewable for up to four years in Mexico.
-After four years, you must therefore decide whether to reapply for temporary status or apply for change of condition to permanent residency.
+Temporary residency expiry means one of three things if you intend to stay in Mexico: renew, reapply or change condition.
+Temporary residency is renewable for up to four years.
+After four years, you must therefore decide whether to reapply for temporary status or apply for a change of condition to permanent residency.

 Temporary Residency Renewal